 1. Skipping Breakfast

 Many well-meaning friends may suggest that the best way to lose weight is to skip meals, especially breakfast.
-The reality, however, is exactly the
+The reality, however, is exactly the opposite.
+Skipping breakfast can, in fact, prove to be counterproductive.
+Studies have proved that there is an increased prevalence of obesity among people skipping breakfast.

 So, if you thought that you were taking a right step towards being healthy and fit, then think twice.
 It is best to eat in the same quantities at the same time and set a pattern for the body.
 By eating in smaller quantities rather than overeating, you may be doing yourself a favor.1